prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part2.md

 The benchmark program comprises two primary kernels: a read kernel and a write kernel.
 The overall structure and logic closely resemble the program analyzed in [Part 1](https://prasenjit-c.github.io/blogpages/hbm-nvidia-part1) of this series.

 For this study, I conducted experiments on the Ampere A100 GPU and the Hopper H200 GPU, which is part of the Grace Hopper GH200 system.
-With this experimental setup in mind, let's now dive into the performance results and commence our analysis.
+Note that the GH200 system I've used has only 5 of the HBM devices avtive.
+Let's now dive into the performance results and commence our analysis.

+The two charts below illustrate the read and write bandwidth achieved by executing our kernel on the A100 and H200 GPUs, respectively.
+The x-axis represents increasing GPU occupancy, which is achieved by varying the block and grid sizes, while the y-axis shows the percentage of the theoretical maximum bandwidth attained for each occupancy level.
+It's important to note that the H200 has a significantly different maximum theoretical bandwidth than the A100.

 ![A100 HBM BW Profile](/images/A100-HBM-BW-Chart1.png "A100 HBM2E BW")
 ![H200 HBM BW Profile](/images/H200-HBM-BW-Chart1.png "H200 HBM3E BW")

+The overall shape of the charts is quite similar, revealing some intriguing patterns.
+In general, the write operations achieve slightly higher maximum bandwidth utilization, reaching around 95% for most thread and block size combinations.
+On the other hand, read operations typically max out at approximately 90% of the available HBM bandwidth.
+Another notable distinction is that write operations can saturate HBM bandwidth more easily, requiring fewer threads and SMs to achieve peak performance.
+One particularly interesting feature of the charts is the stepped appearance of the curves, especially prominent in the read bandwidth results for both the A100 and H200.
+The underlying reasons for this phenomenon will be analyzed and explained later in this discussion.
+Given the complexity of these systems and the sheer magnitude of their bandwidth capabilities, achieving 90–95% of the theoretical maximum bandwidth is an impressive feat.
+This clearly highlights why HBM continues to dominate and lead in the AI market.

 ![Single SM HBM BW](/images/HBM-BW-1SM-Chart.png "HBM BW Single SM")
 ![HBM BW Grid Size](/images/HBM-BW-GS-Increase-Chart.png "HBM BW Grid Size")
 ![HBM Rd BW Async](/images/HBM-Rd-Async.png "HBM Read BW memcpy_async")